rockieCao/LearnGit/README.md

-# leetcodesol
+# Learn how to use Git
-my repository for c++ solution to leetcode problems
+my repository for git practice.